sublimelsp/LSP/docs/src/customization.md

 Currently, semantic tokens with more than one modifier cannot be styled reliably.

 If neither a scope for a custom token type is defined, nor a color scheme rule for this token type exists, then it will only be highlighted via regular syntax highlighting.

+!!! note
+    The presence of rules for custom token types is cached and therefore color scheme modifications might not take effect immediately.
+    Semantic highlighting for custom token types should work after switching the active color scheme and then editing the document.

 ### Document Highlights